congyuluo/NameGenie/readme.txt

 code as indicated by IntelliJ.

 Place IntelliJ window on your display #1 (if you have multiple displays).
 Scale the window below 350*350 pixels.
 Put it in the top left corner of the screen.
-Place terminal window, or IDE window for GenRefactor on the right side.
+Place terminal window, or IDE window for NameGenie on the right side.

 - Configure your own openai API key in the file.
 (API_KEY)
 - Configure the root directory you would like to refactor in the file. (refactoring_directory)